HomeStreaming & TVTelemundo

 The limits and downsides to know

-Ad breaks are frequent on the free tier, and unlike a paid streaming service there is no way to remove them.
-I also ran into the occasional title that was listed but not actually playable in my region, which is a common quirk with sports and licensed shows.
+Ad breaks are frequent on the free tier, and unlike a paid service there is no way to remove them.
+I also ran into the occasional title that was listed but not actually playable in my region, which is common with sports and licensed shows where rights vary.
+On privacy, this is an ad supported NBCUniversal app, so it collects viewing and device data tied to your profile and provider for personalization and advertising; if that bothers you, review the tracking permissions iOS prompts for on first launch and skip the optional profile.
 One more thing worth flagging: the app is built around Telemundo's own programming, so it is a companion to your Spanish-language viewing, not a one stop catalog.
 For films and series beyond the network's slate, you will want something broader, which brings me to the alternatives.

 Good Spanish-language alternatives worth comparing